PratyushBorah/Chatbot-Development-through-Jupyter-/README.md

 - Only works with companies present in the CSV file.
 - Doesn’t handle multi-company or year-specific questions.
 - Needs well-formatted data columns (e.g., Total_Revenue, Net_Income).

+ ## 💬 Connect With Me

+Created by **Pratyush Pr.
+Borah**
+📧 Email: pratyushborah23@gmail.com
+🔗 LinkedIn: [linkedin.com/in/your-profile] https://www.linkedin.com/in/pratyush-borah-9b89282a6/